 What is a Classified Payroll Budget?

 Classified Payroll Budgets are considered employee budget models and are used by budget managers to plan for all classified salary and benefit related personnel expenses.
-Some of the key functionality in this type of input form is that it automates budgeting for expenses related to permanent and temporary positions.
-Features includes data capture by salary grade, merit changes, insurance, health and retirement benefits and more.
+Key functionality in this type of input form automates budgeting for expenses related to permanent and temporary positions.
+Features include data capture by salary grade, merit changes, insurance, health and retirement benefits and more.
 Totals by department roll up to the related general ledger expense accounts.
-You find an example of this type of input form below.
+You will find an example of this type of input form below.

 Purpose of Classified Payroll Forms

 Universities and colleges use Classified Payroll Forms to provide the easiest, most secure employee budget model with automated calculations.
-When used as part of good business practices in a Budgeting and Planning department, a higher education institution can improve its personnel budget process as well as reduce the chances that calculation mistakes causes expense accuracy issues.
+When used as part of good business practices in a Budgeting and Planning department, a higher education institution can improve its personnel budget process, as well as, reduce the chances that calculation mistakes cause inaccurate expenses.

 Classified Payroll Form Example